brj44/SpaceVision/README.md

 - add ability to see previous APODs on the APOD page

 - add API call to NASA's Earth API and add more function to the Earth page

+### Matvey
+- Fix bug where some mars photos are too small

+- Fix format of mars photo's information

+- Utilize APIs to display data from another one of NASA's databases